Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/HER2-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2015, Moosavian, S. A. et al. isolate RNA aptamers that specifically bind to HER2 overexpressing TUBO cell line.
+<p>In 2015, Moosavian, S. A. et al. isolate RNA aptamers that specifically bind to HER2 overexpressing TUBO cell line.
 Among them TSA14 aptamer had the most affinity for target cells.
-Different experiments showed that the interaction of TSA14 aptamer with TUBO cells is mediated by binding to the extracellular domain of HER2<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Different experiments showed that the interaction of TSA14 aptamer with TUBO cells is mediated by binding to the extracellular domain of HER2<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>